What will you learn?

 The programme has three different specializations on two campuses.
 You can study either in Norway’s thriving capital, Oslo – or in Stavanger, an international town on the west coast surrounded by stunning nature.
 Choose between the following specializations:

-- Diakonia, Community Development, and Christian Social Practice (Oslo)
+- Diakonia and Leadership in Christian Social Practice (Oslo)

 Diakonia has its value basis in a Christian tradition, emphasizing service to the world which is rooted in ‘being’ Church in different contexts, both locally and globally.